 An alarm that increases volume over time is a priority for places like the ICU.
 One reason could be closed glass doors.
 And if clinicians are down the hall when a patient disconnects from the ventilator, they may not hear the alarm.
 The Puritan Bennett™ 980 ventilator elevates its decibel level at 30 seconds and again at 60 seconds automatically with an alarm that has not been responded to if the set volume is lower than the maximum setting.
 The Puritan Bennett™ 840 alarm has a set volume that doesn’t change automatically to alarms that have not been responded to.

-Clinicians tell us that configurability is a top priority.
-The Puritan Bennett™ 980 mechanical ventilator touch screen works like a smartphone, offering the ability to swipe, tap, drag and drop, touch and hold, pull out, pull down, and the hot link is designed to simplify configuration and use.
-The Puritan Bennett™ 840 offers fewer options for selecting views, it’s not configurable, and it doesn’t provide data monitoring or graphics.
+Configurability is a top priority to you, and the PB980 ventilator supports this.
+The PB980 mechanical ventilator touch screen works like a smartphone, offering the ability to swipe, tap, drag and drop, touch and hold, pull out, and pull down.
+The hot link is also designed to simplify configuration and use.
+The PB840 offers fewer options for selecting views, it’s not configurable, and it doesn’t provide data monitoring or graphics.

-An interface design can either speed up or slow down workflow.
-The Puritan Bennett™ 980 ventilator has automated tools for tasks like changing presets — which are designed to help save clinician time.
+An interface design can either support or complicate the workflow.
+The PB980 ventilator has automated tools for tasks like changing presets — which are designed to help save you time.

-The Puritan Bennett™ 980 mechanical ventilators offer numerous improvements on physical design.
+The PB980 mechanical ventilators offer numerous improvements on physical design.
 Some examples of enhancements include:

 † Compared to conventional mechanical ventilation (VC, VC+, PC, PS).